AT THIS TIME, THE FOLLOWING SERVICES ARE BEING OFFERED:

 - LOAN CLOSET PICK UP BY APPOINTMENT

-- DECEMBER NEWSLETTERS IS AVAILABLE IN THE FRONT ENTRANCE
+- NEWSLETTERS ARE AVAILABLE IN THE FRONT ENTRANCE

 - PLEASE FEEL FREE TO CONTACT US WITH ANY QUESTIONS

 SENIOR CENTER REOPENING GUIDELINES